factory-x-contributions/factoryx-edc/charts/factoryx-connector-memory/README.md

 - `iatp.sts.oauth.client.secret_alias`: alias under which you saved your DIM client secret in the vault
 - `iatp.sts.dim.url`: the base URL for DIM

-In addition, in order to map BPNs to DIDs, a new service is required, called the BPN-DID Resolution Service, which must be configured:
-- `controlplane.bdrs.server.url`: base URL of the BPN-DID Resolution Service ("BDRS")

 ### Launching the application